xyxxyxxy/exy/README.md

 Discord setting "Display current activity as a status message." needs to be enabled.
 ![discord-settings](resources/docs/discord-setting.png)
 This setting can be found in "Discord settings" -> "Activity Privacy".

+## Download

+Installers can be downloaded from the [latest release](https://github.com/xyxxyxxy/exy/releases/latest) page.

 # Development